The start of 2019 is unlike the last 6-years, paving the way for a much different year.

 There were 64% more homes on the market to start 2019 compared to last year and it was the highest inventory start since 2012.
 Do not expect a repeat of 2012, though.
 That year the inventory dropped from week to week until the end of the year and never did rise, not even in the spring.
 Demand also grew substantially as housing shook crawled out of the Great Recession.
 On January 1, 2019, there were 5,565 homes on the market, a lot more choices for buyers.

-Demand, the last 30-days of pending activity, started the year with 1,190 pendings sales, 21% fewer than last year.
+Demand, the last 30 days of pending activity, started the year with 1,190 pending sales, 21% fewer than last year.
 That was the lowest level to start a year since 2008 when demand was only at 944.
 With a lot more homes on the market, coupled with muted demand, the Expected Market Time (the amount of time it would take to place a home on the market and open up escrow down the road) was at 140 days on January 1, the highest reading since 2011.
-The start to 2011 had a very similar feel.
+The start of 2011 had a very similar feel.

 Last year at this time there were 3,707 homes on the market.
 That means that there are 59% more homes available today.
 There is a lot more supply to start this year, the highest since January 2012.

 In the past couple of weeks, demand dropped quite a bit, as it always does to start a year.